mohnish/rearrange-tabs/README.md

 - Separate active tab out from the current window into a new window using keyboard shortcuts [WIP]

+## Development

+- Once the changes have been made to the the extension, run `make dist`.
+This will update the `dist` directory with the new files.
+- If for some reason you want to remove the `dist` directory, run `make clean`.

 ## License

 (The MIT License)